jubetz/cldemo-netq2/README.md

 *If you need to get the MAC address again use `netq server03 show ip neighbors` and use the entry for `10.1.3.101`*

 Again, you can see the changes with
-`netq spine02 show changes between 1s and 5m`
+`netq spine02 show interface changes between 1s and 5m`

 ### Docker Swarm + Routing on the Host Demo